Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News23/10/2024

 In the digital age, using Google or Facebook accounts to log in to online services has become popular.
 However, this convenience comes with many security and privacy risks.
-Here are some reasons why you should think carefully before using social media accounts to log in to other online services.
+Here are the reasons why you should think carefully before using social media accounts to log in to other online services.

-1. Privacy Invasion
+1. Privacy is violated

 2. High security risk